Sector: heating-ventilation-ac

 Advanced Architectural Grilleworks New Hyde Park, New York

-Advanced Distributor Products Grenada, Mississippi
+Advanced Distributor Products (ADP) Grenada, Mississippi

 Advanced Geothermal Technology Reading, Pennsylvania